Home EntertainingBy SeasonPastel Easter Tablescape: Tips for Creating Beautiful Spring Decor

 Decide on the Colors You Like

 A pastel table can be expressed in many ways.
-Flowers give you a chance to establish the table color.
-However, a tablecloth, dinnerware, or a decorative object can also be an inspiration.
-When choosing colors, be mindful that there are limitations on the types and colors of flowers.
-Some flowers are difficult to find when it is not their growing season.
-For instance, if you have plans for a table with dahlias, plan it for midsummer during their blooming season.
-Otherwise, turn to lifelike faux flowers.
-Or use a table centerpiece that does not rely on flowers to give the table color.
+For example, flowers give you a chance to establish the table color.
+However, a tablecloth, dinnerware, or a decorative object can also serve as inspiration.
+When choosing colors, be mindful that there are limitations on the types and colors of flowers available.
+In fact, some flowers are difficult to find outside of their growing season.
+For instance, if you plan to use dahlias in a table arrangement, consider setting it up during their blooming season, which typically occurs in midsummer.
+Alternatively, you can opt for lifelike faux flowers.
+Alternatively, you might use a table centerpiece that doesn’t rely on flowers to add color to the table.

 Linens for a Pastel Easter Tablescape